jburos/evaluate-biomarkers/planning/project-plan.md

 pressing need for such research, there is also a potential for confusion.

-Specifically, because of the following factors: 1. **Diversity of cohorts** potential biomarkers are evaluated in different samples / study cohorts - lack of overlap (multiple biomarkers on same patients) makes comparisons difficult \* e.g. two biomarkers may be closely correlated, and thus only one is required - potential for cohort-specific effects, masking important interactions \* e.g. a biomarker (a) may only be informative in cohort A, while biomarker (b) is only informative in cohort B. - different studies have different amounts of clinical / demographic / molecular data available - different studies measure outcomes at different times 2. **Diversity of disease:** potential biomarkers are evaluated in different disease sites / states - different sites of cancer - different state of disease 3. **Diversity of therapies** potential biomarkers are evaluated studies with different treatment or therapies - biomarker for efficacy of one therapy may be different from that for another therapy
+Specifically, because of the following factors:

+1.  **Diversity of cohorts** potential biomarkers are evaluated in different samples / study cohorts

+-   lack of overlap (multiple biomarkers on same patients) makes comparisons difficult
+    -   e.g. two biomarkers may be closely correlated, and thus only one is required
+-   potential for cohort-specific effects, masking important interactions
+    -   e.g. a biomarker (a) may only be informative in cohort A, while biomarker (b) is only informative in cohort B.
+-   different studies have different amounts of clinical / demographic / molecular data available
+-   different studies measure outcomes at different times

+1.  **Diversity of disease** potential biomarkers are evaluated in different disease sites / states

+-   different sites of cancer
+-   different state of disease

+1.  **Diversity of therapies** potential biomarkers are evaluated studies with different treatment or therapies

+-   biomarker for efficacy of one therapy may be different from that for another therapy

+1.  **Small sample sizes** always make inferences difficult

 None of these is the fault of the researcher - typically researchers evaluate their potential biomarker *in the datasets they have